unibri/website/README.md

 ## How It Was Built
 The website was made using:

--Bootstrap
--Javascript
--jQuery
+- Bootstrap
+- Javascript
+- jQuery
--And lots of patience
+- And lots of patience

+## Issues
+- Not (yet) mobile responsive

 ## Credits
 This website would not have been possible without my teammate Luisa Lacayo.